Dover Air Force Base: Demographics

-Education
+Schools

-The Dover Base Housing is located in the Caesar Rodney School District.
+Dover Base Housing is located in the Caesar Rodney School District.
 It is assigned to the Dover Air Base schools for grades K-8: Major George S. Welch Elementary School and Dover Air Force Base Middle School.
 Caesar Rodney High School in Camden is the comprehensive high school for the entire district.

 Wilmington University has a center on Dover AFB.

+Notable personnel

+Retired Maj.
+Gen. Archer L. Durham commanded the 436th Military Airlift Wing at Dover from February 1979 to February 1980, when it was the Air Force's only all-C-5 Galaxy wing.
+The Major General Archer L. Durham Award, presented annually at Dover AFB, is named in his honor.